HorizenOfficial/eon/doc/api/block/generate.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### block/generate

-Tries to generate new block by epoch and slot number.
-Returns id of generated sidechain block.
+Tries to generate a new block by epoch and slot number.
+Returns id of generated sidechain block.\
-**This endpoint can be used only in REGTEST mode**
+**This endpoint can be used only in REGTEST mode, to manually force block production**

 **Parameters**